-The privacy and security of personally identifiable information stored, maintained, received, or transmitted electronically is a major issue in the United States and abroad.
-We offer products and services that collect and use personal data provided by client practices and individuals, including practice management systems for veterinary practices (e.g., Cornerstone and IDEXX Neo), online client communication tools and services (e.g., Pet Health Network Pro), and cloud-based technology through VetConnect PLUS that enables veterinarians to access and analyze patients' diagnostic data from our in-clinic analyzers, our Rapid Assays and Reference Laboratories in one place.
+We collect and use personal data in a variety of ways.
+We offer products and services that collect and use personal data provided by client practices and individuals, including practice management systems for veterinary practices, online client communication tools and services, VetConnect PLUS and two-way integration technology.
 Some of these products and services rely on third-party providers for cloud storage.
-We also engage in e-commerce through various websites and collect contact and other personally identifiable information from our customers and visitors to our websites.

-Numerous federal and state laws and regulations govern the collection, use, retention, sharing and security of personally identifiable information, including personal data that we receive from our employees, customers, vendors and visitors to our websites and personal data collected by our customers and others when using our products and services.
-We are also subject to laws and regulations in non-U.S. countries covering data privacy and the protection of personal information.
-EU member states and other jurisdictions have adopted, or are considering adopting, data protection laws and regulations, which impose significant compliance obligations.
-Laws and regulations in these jurisdictions apply broadly to the collection, use, storage, disclosure, sharing and security of personal information that identifies or may be used to identify an individual, such as names, contact information, and sensitive personal data.
-These laws and regulations are subject to frequent revisions and differing interpretations, and have generally become more stringent over time.
-In many cases, the federal, state and international laws described above apply not only to third-party transactions, but also to transfers of information between us and our subsidiaries, and among us, our subsidiaries, and other parties with which we have commercial relations.

-For example, in April 2016, the EU Parliament adopted the General Data Protection Regulation, or GDPR, which, among other things, imposes more stringent operational requirements for processors and controllers of personal data, including, for example, expanded disclosures about how personal information is to be used, limitations on retention of information and mandatory data breach notification requirements.
-The GDPR is expected to take effect in 2018.
+We also engage in e-commerce through various websites and collect contact and other personal data from our customers and visitors to our websites.
+The privacy, security, retention, sharing and use of the personal data described above are subject to expanding and increasingly complex laws and regulations in the U.S. and abroad, some of which impose significant compliance obligations.
+Some of these laws and regulations apply broadly to the collection, use, storage, disclosure, sharing and security of personal data that identifies or may be used to identify an individual, such as names, contact information, and sensitive personal data.
+These laws and regulations are subject to frequent revisions and differing interpretations and have generally become more stringent over time.
+In many cases, the federal, state, and international laws described above apply not only to third-party transactions, but also to transfers of information between us and our subsidiaries, and among us, our subsidiaries, and other parties with which we have commercial relations.
+For example, we are subject to the European Union's General Data Protection Regulation, or GDPR, which became effective in May 2018.
+The GDPR imposes more stringent operational requirements for processors and controllers of personal data, including expanded disclosures about how personal information is to be used, limitations on retention of information and mandatory data breach notification requirements, and could subject us to increased liability for violations.
+Additionally, public perception and standards related to the privacy of personal data can shift rapidly, in ways that may affect our reputation or influence regulators in the U.S. and abroad to expand or adopt more stringent regulations and laws.

-The laws and regulations related to data privacy and protection continue to develop, are subject to differing interpretations and may be applied inconsistently from jurisdiction to jurisdiction and may be inconsistent with our current data protection and privacy policies and practices.
-Further, the costs associated with compliance with these evolving legal and regulatory requirements are significant and likely to increase in the future and as a result may cause us to incur substantial costs, require us to change our business practices in a manner adverse to our business or limit our ability to use and share personal data.
-Any failure, or perceived failure, by us, the third parties with whom we work or our products and services to protect employee, applicant, vendor, website visitor or customer personal data (including as a result of a breach by or of a third-party provider) or to comply with any privacy-related laws, government regulations or directives or industry self-regulatory principles or our posted privacy policies could result in damage to our reputation or proceedings or actions against us by governmental entities or otherwise, which could have an adverse effect on our business.
-In addition, concerns about our practices with regard to the collection, use, disclosure, or security of personally identifiable information or other privacy-related matters, even if unfounded and even if we are in compliance with applicable laws, could damage our reputation and harm our business.
-We have and post on our website our own privacy policy concerning the collection, use and disclosure of user personal data.
+While we strive to comply with our posted Global Privacy Policy and contractual obligations, as well as all applicable privacy-related laws and regulations (including the GDPR), any failure or perceived failure by us, the third parties with whom we work or our products and services to so comply could result in damage to our reputation or legal proceedings or actions against us by governmental entities or others, any of which could have an adverse effect on our business.
+In addition, concerns about our practices with regard to the collection, use, disclosure, or security of personal data or other privacy-related matters, even if unfounded and even if we are in compliance with applicable laws and regulations, could damage our reputation and harm our business.